legoisland21/miniasm-g/README.md

 # MiniASM

 MiniASM is a tiny "assembly-style" system built in C++.
-You can set registers, do math, and probably make games!
+You can set registers, do math, and make games!

+Notice: For audio on Windows including winmm.lib IS required
+Warning: Linux runs way faster then Windows, while making pong 5FPS on linux was about the same as 30FPS on windows

 ## How to use
 1. Compile using C++11 or newer